sirosen/globus-sdk-python/docs/experimental/session_errors.rst

     # Render a strict dictionary
     error.to_dict()

-If non-canonical fields were supplied on creation (either as keyword arguments during instantiation or as fields in a dictionary supplied to ``from_dict()``), you can preserve these fields in the rendered output dictionary by specifying ``include_extra=True``.
+If non-canonical fields are supplied on creation (either as keyword arguments during instantiation or as fields in a dictionary supplied to ``from_dict()``), you can preserve these fields in the rendered output dictionary by specifying ``include_extra=True``.